-The principle of gardening in straw bales is simple: it is to sow and plant on straw bales, the decomposition process began (progressive transformation into compost).
-The straw bales provide an adequate environment for the development of vegetables: constant heat (20 ° C), drained and airy environment, organic matter available.
+The principle of gardening in straw bales is simple: it is to sow and plant on bales, the decomposition process began (progressive transformation into compost).
+It provide an adequate environment for the development of vegetables: constant heat (20 ° C), drained and airy environment, organic matter available.

 The decomposition process starts with a supply of water and nitrogen (chicken manure, dried blood, manure tea ...).
 Then watered regularly, straw decomposes slowly under the action of bacteria.

 The choice of the straw is important; it is advisable to take one free of all treatments (bio), possibly wheat, which decomposes more slowly than oats or barley.
 Forget the hay for besides the fact it is thinner, it includes seeds and weeds, which can develop later.